Introduction to OCaml Programming

 f (-5);;

-Type abbreviations are also possible via keyword type
+Type abbreviations are possible via keyword type

 type intpair = int * int;;